top of page

 BIOGRAPHY

-Daisy Livesey is a soprano based in London.
-She is supported by the Josephine Baker Trust, with recent solo engagements including Britten The World of the Spirit (Ben Vonberg-Clark, London Mozart Players, Snape Maltings Concert Hall, 2025), Haydn The Seasons (Iain Ledingham, St Mary’s Church, Amersham, 2025), Handel Messiah (Jonathan Willcocks, Chichester Cathedral, 2025), Bach Jauchzet Gott in allen Landen (Max Barley, St John’s Church, Spencer Hill, Wimbledon International Music Festival, 2024), Rossini Petite Messe Solennelle (Luke Fitzgerald, Coventry Cathedral, 2024) and Purcell The Fairy Queen (Seb Gillot and Eloise Lally, Jacksons Lane Theatre, Hampstead Garden Opera, 2024).
-Daisy was a finalist in the 2025 Ashburnham English Song Awards with pianist Ben Markovic.
+Daisy Livesey is a soprano based in London working throughout the UK and abroad.
+Recent solo engagements include Second Woman and Second Witch in Purcell Dido and Aeneas (The Hampstead Collective, Aidan Coburn, 2026), Pergolesi Stabat Mater and Oliver Tarney Magnificat (Milton Keynes Chorale, Mark Jordan, 2026), Britten The World of the Spirit (Ben Vonberg-Clark, London Mozart Players, Snape Maltings Concert Hall, 2025), Bach Christmas Oratorio Parts I, III, V and VI (Joe Tobin, Newbury Choral Society, St Nicolas Newbury, 2025), Haydn The Seasons (Iain Ledingham, St Mary’s Church, Amersham, 2025), Handel Messiah (Jonathan Willcocks, Chichester Cathedral, 2025), Bach Jauchzet Gott in allen Landen (Max Barley, St John’s Church, Spencer Hill, Wimbledon International Music Festival, 2024), and Purcell The Fairy Queen (Seb Gillot and Eloise Lally, Jacksons Lane Theatre, Hampstead Garden Opera, 2024).
+A keen recitalist, Daisy performed a programme of Berg, Debussy and Britten in the 2026 Barnes Music Festival alongside pianist Ben Markovic; the duo were also finalists in the 2025 Ashburnham English Song Awards.
+Daisy looks forward to her Wigmore Hall solo debut in October with Arcangelo directed by Jonathan Cohen.
+She also regularly sings with the choir of Farm Street Church and the St Pauls Cathedral Consort.

 Daisy graduated from the Royal Academy of Music in 2025.
-She was taught by Alex Ashworth and Iain Ledingham, and was awarded the Philip Hattey prize and the Jennifer Vyvyan scholarship in her final year.
-During the Academy’s Bicentenary in 2022, Daisy was a soprano soloist in Purcell The Fairy Queen directed by Laurence Cummings.
-In January 2025, she won First Prize in RAM’s Nancy Nuttall Early Music Prize adjudicated by Robert Hollingworth with a programme of Buxtehude soprano cantatas.
+She was taught by Alex Ashworth and Iain Ledingham, and was awarded the Philip Hattey and the Jennifer Vyvyan prizes.
+In January 2025, she won First Prize in the Nancy Nuttall Early Music Prize adjudicated by Robert Hollingworth with a programme of Buxtehude soprano cantatas.
+Throughout her time at the Academy, Daisy was supported in professional oratorio engagements by the Josephine Baker Trust.

 DSCF5094.jpg